 As this resistance arises in me, what I say in my mind now is “Let your will be done”—meaning, let my real will be done.
 It completely reframes things.
 And, alas, there are no lack of opportunities to use this.
 Am I resisting sitting down to do my hourly practice?
 “Let your will be done.”
 Am I resisting forgiving someone?
 “Let your will be done.”
 Am I resisting taking the time to do something for someone else?
 “Let your will be done.”
 Am I resisting my evening practice?
 “Let your will be done.”
 And when I say it, I reflect on the evidence in my experience that I really want to do those things, that I find genuine happiness in doing those things.
 Then I realize, “Yeah, this is my will.
 Why am I holding back?
 Why not let my will be done?”

 In the past, I used to try to overcome resistance by reminding myself of the importance of doing the right thing.
 That can only get you so far.
-In recent years, I have tried to reason with myself that it’s in my interests to do the right thing.
+In recent years, I have tried to reason with myself that it’s in my interest to do the right thing.
 That works much better.
 But saying to myself “Let your will be done” works better still.
 It says more than “You’ll be happier afterwards.”
 It says, “This is what you already naturally want to do.”
 It feels like the perfect way to get past resistance.

 I encourage you to give it a try.
 Next time you feel resistance rising, hear the Course say to you, “Let your will be done.”
 Reflect on the evidence from your experience that this really is your will.
 And see if your resistance doesn’t relax its senseless grip.